joanjane/handy-angular-components/README.md

 New!
 Look at [hac-playground](https://github.com/joanjane/hac-playground) repo for a clean sample, that supports localization and JIT/AOT.

 ## Contributions
 Contributions are welcome, you can fork this repo and submit a pull request.
-Also if you find any issue, file it at [github](https://github.com/joanjane/handy-angular-components/issues) and it will be reviewed,
+Also if you find any issue, file it at [github](https://github.com/joanjane/handy-angular-components/issues) and it will be reviewed.

 ## License